tendermint/tendermint/docs/tendermint-core/configuration.md

 # Does not work if the peer-exchange reactor is disabled.
 seed_mode = false

+# SeedCrawlDataFilename is the name of a file where seed will store crawl
+# data.
+If "", no data is saved.
+seed_crawl_data_filename = "data/seed_crawl_data.json"

 # Comma separated list of peer IDs to keep private (will not be gossiped to other peers)
 private_peer_ids = ""